ModiaSim/Modia3D.jl/docs/src/internal/ContactDetection.md

 (file `Modia3D/src/contactDetection/ContactDectionMPR_handler.jl`)
 information about the contact situation is stored in an instance of [`Modia3D.Composition.ContactDetectionMPR_handler`](@ref).
-Hereby information about at most `nz_max` objects pairs are stored that are in contact or are close to each other.

 The *distance* between two objects is defined by two variables: